2called-chaos/db_sucker/README.md

     $ gem install db_sucker

+You will need mysql2 as well (it's not a dependency as we might support other DBMS in the future):

+    $ gem install mysql2

-At the moment you are advised to adjust the MaxSessions limit on your remote SSH server if you run into issues, see Caveats.
+At the moment you are advised to adjust the MaxSessions limit on your remote SSH server if you run into issues, see [Caveats](#caveats---bugs).

-You will also need at least one configuration, see Configuration.
+You will also need at least one configuration, see [Configuration](#configuration-for-sucking---yaml-format).

 ## Usage